KiaraZepeda/Mushroom-Classification/README.md

 ### Model Development:

 -**Non-Supervised Learning Model**:
--*K-Means Clustering*: K-Means is a clustering algorithm was used to groups data points into clusters based on their similarity.
+-*K-Means Clustering*: K-Means is a clustering algorithm used to groups data points into clusters based on their similarity.

 ![K-Means Clustering of Genus Images](K-MeansClustering.jpg)